 Do free markets camouflage their real cost to our society?
 Blinded by prices and the so-called free market, Raj Patel says market theory has not only failed, but has also acted as a camouflage for activities that are not about markets at all, and that prices have little correspondence with their value or even their cost.
 Maria Armoudian discusses how to reshape market societies with Patel.

 Raj Patel is a Research Professor in the School of Public Affairs at the University of Texas, Austin.
-He is the author of Stuffed and Starved: The Hidden Battle for the World Food System and The Value Of Nothing.
+He is an expert in food systems and is the author of Stuffed and Starved: The Hidden Battle for the World Food System and The Value Of Nothing.

 RP: One of the alternatives, and one that is very specifically about the right to have rights, comes from an international peasant movement called La Via Campesina.
 That movement has 150 million members around the world, including here in the United States.
 Their vision is that what we need is democracy.
 Democracy is the way that we get to have a right to have rights.
 La Via Campesina is interested in having a democratic conversation about food, but in order to have that we need to level the inequalities in power that prevent real democracy from happening.
 That means addressing the inequalities that exist, not only between rich and poor countries, where rich countries have enslaved poor countries with debt, but also within the household where inequalities in gender relations still persist and are fundamental to the way modern societies operate.
 So La Via Campesina have this amazing slogan that food sovereignty is about an end to all forms of violence against women.
 This idea that a peasant movement could come up with an idea that in order for us to have rights we need to start with equalizing power within the household all the way up to international levels gives you a sense of, firstly, how big a vision this is and how much work there is to do.
 But also how hopeful the transformation away from the sort of market society we have at the moment to a different kind of market society can be.